bartificer/programming-by-stealth/docs/pbs29.md

 ## HTML Glyph Icons

 In the previous instalment, we saw how we could use images to enhance the clarity of our buttons.
 The concept of adding an icon to help the user is sound, but using pixel-based images is not.
-The icons need to be scalable, so, we need some kind of vector-based solution.
+The icons need to be scalable.
+So we need some kind of vector-based solution.

 Because this is a very common problem, an interesting solution has been devised that combines a collection of technologies to produce a solution that’s powerful, and yet simple to use.
-The solution combines scalable vector graphics, web fonts, and CSS, and the resulting icons are often generally referred to as _glyphs_, or _glyph icons_, and collections of these icons as _glyph icon sets_, or _iconic fonts_.
+The solution combines scalable vector graphics, web fonts, and CSS.
+The resulting icons are often generally referred to as _glyphs_, or _glyph icons_, and collections of these icons as _glyph icon sets_, or _iconic fonts_.

-While pre-made glyph icon sets are very easy to use, creating your own is quite laborious.
+While premade glyph icon sets are very easy to use, creating your own is quite laborious.
 Thankfully, you don’t have to!
-You can buy commercial glyph icon sets like [Glyphicons](http://glyphicons.com), or, you can use free open-source glyph icon sets like the one provided by [Font Awesome](http://fontawesome.io).
+You can buy commercial glyph icon sets like [Glyphicons](http://glyphicons.com), or you can use free open source glyph icon sets like the one provided by [Font Awesome](http://fontawesome.io).
 That’s what we’ll be using in this series.

 ### Using Font Awesome

-If you plan on using Font Awesome for real-world projects, you should create a free account on their CDN (content delivery network), and generate a project-specific download URL as described on their [get started page](http://fontawesome.io/get-started/).
+If you plan on using Font Awesome for real world projects, you should create a free account on their CDN (content delivery network), and generate a project-specific download URL as described on their [get started page](http://fontawesome.io/get-started/).

 For this series though, we’ll be using a download URL created with my account.

-When you create your own download URL, you can choose which version of the icon set your link will lead to, and you can choose to use either a JavaScrip-based variant of the icon set which includes some extra automation, or a plain CSS variant.
+When you create your own download URL, you can choose which version of the icon set your link will lead to.
+You can choose to use either a JavaScript-based variant of the icon set which includes some extra automation, or a plain CSS variant.
 For simplicity, the link I generated for this series is to the plain CSS variant.

 So, for our purposes, including Font Awesome into a web page is as simple as adding the following line inside the head section: